MediMateBooking/.github/profile/README.md

 # 📅 Medimate 📅

-Welcome to the **Medical Appointment System** GitHub organization!
+Welcome to the **MediMate** GitHub organization!
 This repository hosts the enchanted codebase for our whimsical medical appointment system, designed to simplify scheduling processes in healthcare. 🩺🪄

 ## 🌟🌈 Overview